LautaroFuente/To-Do-List-React/README.md

 #### Installation

 - Clone the repository: `git clone https://github.com/LautaroFuente/To-Do-List-React`.
-- Navigate to the project directory: `cd my-react-vite-app`.
+- Navigate to the project directory: `cd To-Do-List-React`.
 - Install dependencies: `npm install`.
 - Run the development server: `npm run dev`.
 - Open the application in your browser: visit `http://localhost:5173` in your browser.